katygus/FC2-recursion-higherOrderFunctions-study/README.md

 1. The recursive call must be in tail position
 2. No operations can occur after the recursive call
 3. The recursive call must return its value directly

-### Browser Support
-- Proper TCO is part of ES6 but only implemented in Safari
-- Other browsers may not optimize (but the pattern is still good practice)

 ## Higher Order Functions Reference Sheet